wheeyls/remote-pair-programmer/README.md

 The agent will:
 1. Create a new branch
 2. Make the requested changes
-3. Open a PR with those changes
+3. Convert the issue directly into a PR
-4. Link back to the original issue
+4. Update the PR with the changes

 ## License